Dandenong Market Frequently Asked Questions ( FAQs )

 Can we hire a trolley in the Market?

 We currently do not have trolleys for hire at Dandenong Market.
+Some of our traders have shopping trolleys for sale at reasonable prices in The Bazaar.

 Can I take photographs in the Market?

 Dandenong Market is happy for customers to film, record or take photographs of their family and friends while shopping at the Market.
 However, as we are committed to protecting the security and privacy of traders, staff and other shoppers, Dandenong Market has developed a policy regarding the type of photography (inclusive of filming and recording) permitted at Dandenong Market.
 We respectfully ask for your co-operation in complying with this policy.
-You must obtain Dandenong Market Management permission if you want to take photographs or make films for commercial purposes, or for any purpose other than your own personal and private use, including school or university projects.
+You must obtain Dandenong Market Management written permission if you want to take photographs or make films for commercial purposes, or for any purpose other than your own personal and private use, including school or university projects.